 June 2018 - Finalization and Publication of Cameroon Final Report

-After the long journey of Cameroon into the PARM process, a final country report was compiled for Cameroon on 4th June 2018.
-The report is an important reference for all the major key steps and related documentation including those on studies, workshops, and briefs.
+After the long journey of PARM process in Cameroon, a final country report was compiled on 4th June 2018.
+The report is an important reference for all the major steps and related documentation including those on studies, workshops, and briefs.